 environmentsetting in either the agent or main section.

 Set the value of the

 environmentsetting to the name of the environment you want the agent to be assigned to.

 When that node requests a catalog from the master, it will request that environment.
 If you are using an ENC and it specifies an environment for that node, it will override whatever is in the config file.

 The settings in the master’s

 puppet.conf file configure how Puppet finds and uses environments.

-environmentpath setting is the list of directories where Puppet looks for environments.
-The default value for
+environmentpath setting is the list of directories where Puppet will look for environments.
+The default

 If environments with the same name exist in both paths, Puppet uses the first environment with that name that it encounters.

 environmentpath setting in the main section of the